tunahsu/chatsource-api/README.md

 # Chatsource

-This project provides APIs to create, manage, train, and query chatbots using OpenAI's LLMs and embeddings.
-It supports multiple users, each managing their own chatbots, with custom training and document-based queries.
+This project offers APIs for managing chatbots with Retrieval-Augmented Generation (RAG), using OpenAI’s LLMs and embeddings.
+Users can create, train, and query chatbots, with support for document-based training and multi-user management.

 ## Features